MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/guest-access-in-smb2-is-disabled-by-default.md

 This article describes information about Windows disabling guest access in SMB2 by default, and provides settings to enable insecure guest logons in Group Policy.
 However, this is generally not recommended.

-_Original product version:_ &nbsp; Windows 10 - all editions, Windows Server 2019
+_Original product version:_ &nbsp; Windows 10 - all editions, Windows Server 2019, Windows Server 2016
 _Original KB number:_ &nbsp; 4046019

 ## Symptoms